 Are you trying to optimize your business for human inputs or physical products?

-If you want to optimize the customer journey, the scheduling process, or the execution of your workers in the field, you need a mobile workforce management solution.
-MWM software puts your customers and employees at the center of the process because they are the key variables in the equation that you are looking to solve.
+If you want to optimize the customer journey, the scheduling process, or employee experience and productivity in the field, you need a mobile workforce management solution.
+MWM software puts your customers and blended workforce employees at the center of the process because they are the key variables in the equation that you are looking to solve.

 If you want to optimize the installation, maintenance, repair, and deployment of physical products you own or have sold, you need a field service management solution.
-FSM systems are designed to prioritize physical assets, helping you coordinate the cadence and timing of your jobs to keep equipment in optimal shape.
+FSM software is designed to prioritize physical assets, helping you coordinate the cadence and timing of your jobs to keep equipment in optimal shape.